JoycexChan/Joyce-s-Biomedical-Pipelines/12_Knowledge_Extraction_Workflow_Whisper.md

 # Building a High-Accuracy Knowledge Extraction Workflow Using AI and Whisper
+I believe every instructional video has a central thread.

+AI can first build a summary as a knowledge skeleton, helping learners quickly understand the overall structure.

+However, knowledge acquisition cannot rely entirely on AI-generated summaries.
+Speakers often compress years of background knowledge into a few sentences, and those details can easily be lost during summarization.

+The learner should therefore use the transcript to fill the skeleton with the context and details behind the speaker’s words.

+AI builds the skeleton; the learner fills in the flesh.

+The goal is not simply to summarize a video, but to turn its information into knowledge the learner can truly understand and retain.

+---

 ## From Long-Form Training Videos to Searchable, Reusable Knowledge